 There’s plenty of great music on Sandinista!, but it’s also very uneven and difficult to sit through; it’s such a huge chunk of the Clash’s discography that fans need to track it down, even though it’s a very frustrating listen.

-Combat Rock was the best selling Clash on the back of two accomplished singles, but it’s often weird and often unfulfilling.
+Combat Rock was the best-selling Clash album on the back of two accomplished singles, but it’s often weird and often unfulfilling.

 Cut The Crap